Freedom of Information Act Litigation (H-1B)

 AILA v.
 DHS, No. 10-01224 (D.D.C. filed July 20, 2010)

 The complaint alleged that defendants violated FOIA when they wrongfully withheld information responsive to two FOIA requests and failed to timely respond to AILA’s requests.
-The complaint asked the court to enjoin defendants from continuing to withhold information relevant to the requests, to declare the requested records are not exempt from disclosure, and to award any other relief that the court deems just and equitable.
+The complaint asked the court to enjoin defendants from continuing to withhold information relevant to the requests and to declare that the requested records are not exempt from disclosure.
 Read our statement regarding the complaint.

 - Press Release